SumoLogic/sumologic-documentation/docs/search/search-query-language/parse-operators/parse-xml-formatted-logs.md

 The results would return a field named `id` with a value of `123`.

-To parse the `id` value from the second `user` element you could use the following:
+To parse the `id` value from the second `user` element you'd use the following:

 ```sql
 * | parse xml "/users/user[2]/@id" as id
 ```

-To parse the `id` value from the last user in the list you could use the following:
+To parse the `id` value from the last user in the list you'd use the following:

 ```sql
 * | parse xml "/users/user[last()]/@id" as id